Essential self-adjointness of Wick squares in quasi-free Hadamard representations on curved spacetimes: Self-adjointness of second order Wick polynomials

 \textnormal{Thus, our class of smearing functions is smaller than the class of all non-negative smooth functions.
 However, for some choices of $T$, such as the components of the stress-energy-momentum tensor, one could argue that one is really interested in the smearing function $1$ and one only uses test-functions to avoid a divergence caused by an integration over all of spacetime.
-As shown in the proof of of Theorem \ref{Thm_SAGL}, $1$ admits a partition of unity consisting of squares of real-valued functions, which would then be sufficient for these purposes.} $\oslash$ \ignorespaces \end{remark}
+As shown in the proof of Theorem \ref{Thm_SAGL}, there exist partitions of unity consisting of squares of real-valued functions, which would then be sufficient for these purposes.} $\oslash$ \ignorespaces \end{remark}